casper-network/docs-archive/glossary/E.rst

 Era
 ^^^
-The Highway protocol execution is split into eras, and at the start of each era, every validator is initialized.
-Validators are forced to store the whole DAG, even the units created at the beginning of the protocol execution.
-The protocol execution is divided into eras to address the large storage required.
-In each era, 1000 new blocks are added to the blockchain, and importantly a new instance of Highway is run in every era.
-The validators only need to store blocks that were finalized in the previous eras and the DAG for the current era.
-One additional benefit of using eras is that it allows changing the validator set according to some prespecified rules and, hence, moving the protocol towards the permissionless model.
+A period of time during which the validator set does not change.

+In the Casper Network, validators cannot join and leave at any point in time, but only at era boundaries.
+An era's validators are determined using an `auction <A.html#auction>`_.
+At the beginning of the era, the validators create a new instance of the Highway protocol and run this consensus protocol until they finalize the era's last block (see `booking block <B.html#booking-block>`_).

 Eviction
 ^^^^^^^^